What Is Stock Rotation? Methods, Use Cases, and Best Practices Explained

 Enhancing Customer Satisfaction

-Now that we understand the significance of a proper stock rotation system, let’s explore the different methods you can implement to manage your inventory effectively.
-Choosing the most suitable stock rotation method depends on your specific product categories, industry regulations, and business goals.
-Many businesses utilize a combination of these methods to effectively manage different types of inventory.
+Choosing the most suitable option depends on your specific product categories, industry regulations, and business goals.
+That said, many businesses utilize a combination of the following three methods to manage their inventories.

 First In, First Out (FIFO)